solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment.md

 # Deployment

-Users can deploy this solution from three locations, local machine, virtual machine, or from Cloud Shell.
-See [Deployment choices](#deployment-choices) for more information on why you would use those two installation options instructions.
-By default this should install from your local machine so you can have the code locally to run and debug.
+Users can deploy this solution from three locations: local machine, virtual machine, or from Cloud Shell.
+See [Deployment choices](#deployment-choices) for more information.
+By default, this should be installed from a local development machine so the code will be available locally to run and debug.

 ## Prerequisites